SiteWorks General FAQs

 Note that when invited to join the roll-out programme the first step will be for an Officer (usually the Business Secretary) registered with the Trust to sign the T&Cs.

 To be GDPR and PECR (UK Privacy and Electronic Communications Regulations) compliant your website will need a ‘terms of use’ notice.
-For convenience these are available as a template you can edit here Website terms of use and need to be linked from the footer of all Trust hosted sites.
+For convenience these are available as a template you can edit (to add your u3a name etc.) and need to be linked from the footer of all Trust hosted sites.

 WordPress and SiteWorks